Fast-Forward-Tech-Consulting/sde-blockchain/readme.md

 # Blockchain Application
 ## System Overview
-This is a simple Blockchain application playing with the concepts of Proof of Work, Transaction Pools and Cryptographic signatures.
-On the infrastructure side it leverages containers to scale up certain components (mining).
+This is a simple blockchain application that plays with the concepts of proof of work, transaction pools, and cryptographic signatures.
+On the infrastructure side, it uses docker containers and docker compose to scale certain components (mining).

 ![System Overview](.documentation/system_overview.png?raw=true "System Overview")

 ### Proof-of-Work Consensus
-The system uses a Proof-of-Work Consensus.
-That means that the Miners need to do some (useless) work in order to commit a block to the blockchain.
-As long as the majority of miners follow the rules of the system, the system will stay in a valid state.
-If a malicious participitiant wants to manipulate the system, it is not enough to create many miners.
-He will have to equip them with more CPU resources than the sum of the correct nodes.
+The system uses a proof-of-work consensus.
+This means that miners must perform a certain amount of (useless) work in order to commit a block to the blockchain.
+As long as the majority of miners abide by the system's rules, the system will remain in a valid state.
+If a malicious participant wants to manipulate the system, it is not enough to create many miners.
+He must provide them with more CPU resources than the sum of correct nodes.

 ## Model

 ### Transaction (Trx)
-A Transaction resembles the record a money flow from one user to another.
-Therefore it contains a creation timestamp, sender, receiver and an amount.
-Furthermore, it contains a signature of the sender confirming that the transaction is created by him.
-This signature is not validated.
-Derived from these values a hash of the transaction is created which can identify the transaction.
+A transaction represents the record of a flow of money from one user to another.
+It therefore contains a creation timestamp, sender, receiver and an amount.
+It also contains a signature of the sender confirming that the transaction was created by him.
+In this system the signature is not validated.
+A hash of the transaction is derived from these values, which can identify the transaction.
 ```json
 {
     "sender": "john",